desmos-labs/desmos/x/reactions/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/020cf82788b667924d0f71f9d8f1fd87efa5b340/proto/desmos/reactions/v1/msgs.proto#L101-117
 ```

-The message is expected to fail if any of the following situations occur:
+It's expected to fail if:
-* The subspace associated with the registered reaction does not exist;
+* the subspace does not exist;
-* The user has no permission to register a reaction within the subspace;
+* the user has no permission to register a reaction within the subspace;
-* The system is unable to retrieve the next registered reaction ID;
+* the provided shorthand code is either blank or empty;
-* The reaction validation fails.
+* the provided display value is either blank or empty.

 ## Msg/EditRegisteredReaction